 - 1. From the Main Menu, highlight Network Management and press Enter. - 2.
 Highlight the management port and press Enter. - 3.
 Highlight NetMgmt Ethernet Port Settings and press Enter - 4.
-Highlight DHCP and press the spacebar to toggle to Disable. - Highlight each of the following and press the backspace key to erase the current value, then type the new value. - IP Address - Subnet Mask - Default Gateway IP Address - 6.
-Highlight TCP Port Number to change the entry.3260 is the default and recommended for most applications. - 7.
-Press Ctrl-A to save your settings.
+Highlight DHCP and press the spacebar to toggle to Disable. - 5.
+Highlight each of the following and press the backspace key to erase the current value, then type the new value. - IP Address - Subnet Mask - Default Gateway IP Address - 6.
+Highlight TCP Port Number to change the entry.

+3260 is the default and recommended for most applications.